shalforb/film_rec_API/readme.md

 ## Python Decorators

 The Python built-in functools module is used in the application to create decorator functions.
-Decorators allow for augmenting and modifying the behavior of a function or class without permanently changing it.
+Decorators allow for augmenting and modifying the behaviour of a function or class without permanently changing it.
 In this application, decorators are used to enforce access control rules.
 The admin_required decorator ensures that a route can only be accessed by an administrator, and the user_required decorator ensures that a user can only access data associated with their account.

 ## Python datetime module